 “Eventually Aanchal went into spontaneous labour, had a normal delivery and her BP resolved within 6-12 hours of giving birth,” recalls Dr Priti.

 Do you want to learn how to manage BP during pregnancy?
-Fill the form below to schedule a free consultation with a senior gynecologist at our hospital in South Delhi.
-We will call you to schedule the appointment.
+Schedule a free consultation with a senior gynecologist at our hospital in South Delhi.

 2. High BP with Proteins in Urine During Pregnancy (Pre-eclampsia)